uncomfyhalomacro/SIRVNorthernMindanao/README.md

-# Agent Based Modeling on COVID-19 disease progression and vaccination in Northern Mindanao
+# Agent Based Modeling on COVID-19 disease progression and vaccination in Ozamiz City

 This repository contains the progress and changes of my thesis.